 Is there an impact of water mass stability on the recruitment of cod?
 Does wind stress influence recruitment?
 Correlation analysis performed for the available sub-surface ocean time series (CF4, CD3, FR3, F4, FY4), wind stress data and recruitment data off West Greenland reveal no significant dependence between stability and recruitment, as well as between wind stress components and recruitment.
-Only trends were detectable.
+Only trends are detectable.

-Fylla Bank Station 4 July stability data compared to recruitment data derived from VPA (Hansen and Buch, 1986) for the years 1953-79, yielded positive but not significant correlation (r = 0.45, p >0.01).
-The results (Fig. 6) corroborate in part the theory that low stability favours good recruitment, and vice-versa (Meyer, 1968).
-However, despite low stability levels from 1974 onwards, no significant recruitment had been encountered thereafter.
+Fylla Bank Station 4 July stability data compared to recruitment data derived from VPA (HANSEN and BUCH, 1986) for the years 1953 to 1979, yield positive but not significant correlation (r = 0.45, p > 0.01).
+The results (Fig. 7) corroborate in part the theory that low stability favours good recruitment, and vice-versa (MEYER, 1968).
+However, despite low stability levels from 1974 onwards, no significant recruitment has been encountered thereafter.

-A composite of two recruitment time series (from Hansen and Buch, 1986 and Anon., MS 1984) was used to compare recruitment and stability until the end of the 1980s (Fig. 7).
-Low recruitment during the 1980s, except for the strong 1984 year-class and the good 1985 year-class, characterizes the last decade.
+A composite of two recruitment time series (from HANSEN and BUCH, 1986 and ANON., 1984) was used to compare recruitment and stability until the end of the eigthics (Fig. 8).
+Low recruitment during the eigthics, except for the strong 1984 year class and the good 1985 year class, characterizes the last decade.